ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/README.md

 Contact: patricia.coll@uvigo.gal

 ## What is this?
 Extratropical cyclones (ECs) play an important role in the generation of precipitation at mid-latitudes.
-This dataset contains positional and meteorological data, as well as two-dimensional masks and a variable for moisture uptake associated with precipitation from ECs in the North Atlantic during extended winters from 1985 to 2022.
+This dataset contains positional and meteorological data, two-dimensional masks and a variable for moisture uptake associated with precipitation from ECs in the North Atlantic during extended winters from 1985 to 2022.
 ![Figure 1:](https://github.com/ECMOISTDATABASE/North-Atlantic-Extratropical-Cyclones-database/blob/main/sat_2002.png)
 ## Data and models
 Models used: